F1 (film)

-F1 (marketed as F1 the Movie) is a 2025 American sports drama film starring Brad Pitt as Formula One (F1) racing driver Sonny Hayes, who returns after a 30-year absence to save his former teammate's underdog team, APXGP, from collapse.
-The film was directed by Joseph Kosinski from a screenplay by Ehren Kruger.
-Damson Idris, Kerry Condon, Tobias Menzies, and Javier Bardem also star in supporting roles.
+F1 (marketed as F1 the Movie) is a 2025 American sports drama film directed by Joseph Kosinski from a screenplay by Ehren Kruger, and a story by Kosinski and Kruger.
+The film stars Brad Pitt, Damson Idris, Kerry Condon, Tobias Menzies, and Javier Bardem.
+The plot follows a Formula One (F1) racing driver who returns after a 30-year absence to save his former teammate's underdog team from collapse.

 Development of the film began in December 2021 with Pitt, Kosinski, Kruger, and producer Jerry Bruckheimer attached to the project; the latter three had previously collaborated on Top Gun: Maverick (2022).
 Supporting cast members were revealed in early 2023, before the start of principal photography at Silverstone that July.
 Filming also took place during Grand Prix weekends of the and World Championships, with the collaboration of the FIA, the governing body of F1.
 Racing sequences were adapted from the real-life races, with F1 teams and drivers appearing throughout, including Lewis Hamilton, who was also a producer.
 Hans Zimmer composed the film's score, while numerous artists contributed to its soundtrack.

 F1 premiered at Radio City Music Hall in New York City on June 16, 2025, and was released in the United States by Warner Bros.
-Pictures on June 27.
-The film received positive reviews from critics and grossed $631.3 million worldwide against a $200–300 million budget, becoming the seventh-highest-grossing film of 2025, the highest-grossing auto racing film, the highest-grossing film by Apple Studios, and the highest-grossing film of Pitt's career.
+Pictures and Apple Original Films on June 27.
+The film grossed over $634 million worldwide against a $200–300 million budget, becoming the ninth-highest-grossing film of 2025, the highest-grossing auto racing film of all time, the highest-grossing film by Apple, and the highest-grossing film of Pitt's career.
+In addition to receiving positive reviews from critics, the film secured four Academy Awards nominations, including Best Picture, while the National Board of Review named it as one of the top ten films of the year.
+F1 went on to win numerous awards, including Best Sound at the 98th Academy Awards, the 31st Critics' Choice Awards and the 79th British Academy Film Awards.